AlphaJack/toc/USAGE.md

 // ├───────────────────────────────────────────────────────────────┘
 // │
 // ├──┐Detailed TOC usage
+// │  ├──┐Features
-// │  ├── Read the table of contents
+// │  │  ├── Read the table of contents
-// │  ├── Embed the table of contents in the original file
+// │  │  ├── Embed the table of contents in the original file
-// │  └── Process multiple files
+// │  │  ├── Process multiple files
-// ├── ignore-this-file.txt
-// ├──┐glob expansion
-// │  ├── Show line numbers
+// │  │  ├── Show line numbers
-// │  ├── Set a custom comment character
+// │  │  ├── Set a custom comment character
-// │  ├── Set a custom file extension
+// │  │  ├── Set a custom file extension
-// │  ├── Read from stdin
+// │  │  ├── Read from stdin
-// │  ├── Redirect output to another file
+// │  │  ├── Redirect output to another file
-// │  ├── Other commands
+// │  │  └── Other commands
 // │  └──┐Exceptional file types
 // │     ├──┐Native support
 // │     │  ├── HTML